tprasadtp/cryptokms/scripts/aws/README.md

 # Test Data Generators

 This directory contains HTTP replay data generators, used for integration testing.
-This is intentionally does not use of `go generate` as it requires non-trivial setup.
+This is intentionally does not make use of `go generate` as it requires non-trivial setup.

 ## Creating AWS Resources